darklife/darkriscv/README.md

 future).

 The main motivation for the *darkriscv* is create a migration path for some projects around the 680x0/coldfire family.
 Although there are lots of 680x0 cores available, I found no core with a good relationship between performance (more than 50MHz) and logic use (~1000LUTs).

+The best option, the TG68, requires at least ~2400LUTs (by removing the MUL/DIV instructions, which are not really needed), and works up to 40MHz in a lx9.
+As addition, the TG68 core requires at least 2 clock per instruction, which means a peak performance of 20MIPS.
+As long the 680x0 instruction is too complex, the TG68 result is really very good and it is, at this moment, probably the best option to replace the 68000.

-After lots of tests, I found the *picorv32* core and the all the ecosystem around the RISC-V. Although the *picorv32* is a very good option to directly replace the 680x0 family, it is not powerful enough to replace some coldfire processors (more than 75MIPS).
+After lots of tests, I found the picorv32* core and the all the ecosystem *around the RISC-V.  Although the picorv32* is a very good option to *directly replace the 680x0 family, it is not powerful enough to replace *some coldfire processors (more than 75MIPS).

 The main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz.
 Anyway, with 3 clocks per instruction, the peak